 Text

-immutable, normalized unicode data with fast indexing that has an
+immutable, normalized unicode data with fast indexing that has a tree-based

 implementation that is efficient for concatenation.
 These are not

-C-style NUL-terminated character lists.
+C-style NUL-terminated character arrays.
 GNU libunistring is used for full

 Unicode functionality (grapheme cluster counts, capitalization, etc.).